llvm/clangd-www/remote-index.md

 ## How it works

 Remote index works in two separate components, an indexing pipeline and a serving infrastructure.
-The former produces monolithic index files for a project of interest and the latter serves information from a monolithic index file to clangd clients using a [gRPC](https://grpc.io/)-based server.
+The former produces monolithic index file for a project of interest and the latter serves information from a monolithic index file to clangd clients using a [gRPC](https://grpc.io/)-based server.